On Dogfooding*

 So you need to improve.
 Me too.

-I chose not to look at improvement in the cultural sense, which is defined by weight loss, looking better, being richer.
+I try not to look at improvement in the cultural sense, which is defined by weight loss, looking better, being richer.
 I like to look at improvement as the result of amplifying your energy.

 Don't deny society that.
 Keep dogfooding.

 Expressing your creativity is one way to amplify your energy, and you can start to unlock your creativity by experiencing others' creativity.
+You can find this in literally anyone: carpenters, athletes, artists, the list goes on.

-If you look at what others have created and apply your perspective, you make it your own.
+Once you experience what others have created, you can start to apply your perspective.
+This is how you start to make it your own.
 There's no copying, there is only iteration.
-In whatever you do, make it as reflective of you as you as you possibly can.
+However you chose to do this, make it as reflective of you as you as you possibly can.